Provably Uncertainty-Guided Universal Domain Adaptation: Experimental Results

 \subsubsection{Effect of losses}

 {\bf Uncertainty-guided margin loss vs CE-loss.\ \ } To show the effect of the uncertainty-guided margin loss on balancing the predictions of known and unknown samples, we track the entropy level of the unknown samples and the confidence level of known samples following the training process on Office-$31$.
 We recorded the mean value of entropies of predictions for unknown samples and the mean value of maximum prediction confidences output by the classifier of each known sample in every step.
 For comparison, we first plot records where the classifier was only trained on source domain with a traditional CE-loss like Eq.~(\ref{celoss}) in the first row of Fig.~\ref{ent}.
 We can observe that although the known samples consistently have high confidence, most of the unknown samples are significantly overconfident during the training process.
-In the second row of Fig.~\ref{ent}, we plot the records using the CE-loss and the proposed unknown loss as Eq.~(\ref{lossunk}).
+In the second row of Fig.~\ref{con}, we plot the records using the CE-loss and the proposed unknown loss as Eq.~(\ref{lossunk}).
 The entropy level has been improved but the overconfidence of the unknown samples is still obvious.
 In the third row of Fig.~\ref{ent}, we plot the records using the proposed uncertainty-guided loss which can perfectly distinguish the unknown samples using entropy while retaining the known samples with highly confident predictions.
 We also employ t-SNE~\cite{van2008visualizing} pictures to visualize the distributions of target samples on Office-$31$ (A$2$D) in Fig.~\ref{tsne}.
 We observe that the distribution of data points in ours (right) is much more discriminative than that of DANCE~\cite{saito2020universal} (mid) and the model trained with the source dataset only (left).

-{\bf Setting of uncertainty-guided margin. \ } To show the effect of the uncertainty-guided margin selection scheme, we compare it using the human-picked thresholds on Office-$31$ (A$2$D and D$2$A).
-From Fig.~\ref{thre_lam}{\bf (a)}, we observe that as the model is sensitive to the thresholds.
+{\bf Setting of uncertainty-guided margin. \ \ } To show the effect of the uncertainty-guided margin selection scheme, we compare it using the human-picked thresholds on Office-$31$ (A$2$D and D$2$A).
+From Fig.~\ref{thre_lam}{\bf (a)}, we observe that it is difficult to choose a consistently optimal threshold for all datasets and subtasks as the model is sensitive to the thresholds.